Category: Real Estate News

 Market Update with Mark Sprague

-By Mark Sprague, State Director of Information Capital The Federal Reserve Bank’s policy-making committee (FOMC) raised rates this week (at the November 1-2 meeting) by .75% and kept a hawkish tone given the continued stream of inflationary data coming in since the September meeting.
-Inflation has slowed, but not much, and it may take a while to bring […]
+By Mark Sprague, State Director of Information Capital The Federal Reserve Bank’s policy-making committee (FOMC) raised rates this week (at the November 1-2 meeting) by .75% and kept a hawkish tone given the […]

 Read More of Market Update with Mark Sprague >>